Our People

 Indiana University Bloomington

 Jess Cooper is a student at Indiana University Bloomington studying Nonprofit Management and Leadership with a double major in Social Work.
 She graduated from Carmel High School in 2021, where she first discovered the endowment at the annual “Runway for Riley” event as a freshman.
 She instantly fell in love with the cause and wanted to be a part of it.
-Being diagnosed with Hodgkins Lymphoma and being treated at Riley in 2019, she felt even more connected with the cause.
-She served on the 2020-2021 teen board, and has continued her involvement with the endowment ever since.
-At IU, she is the Education Chair for the Hospital Relations committee of Indiana University Dance Marathon, and Vice President of Adventures for A Kid Again Indiana University Chapter.
-In the future, she hopes to continue her work in the Nonprofit world and working with Pediatric Oncology patients.
+Being diagnosed with Hodgkin’s Lymphoma and being treated at Riley in 2019, she felt even more connected with the cause.
+She served on the 2020-2021 teen board and has continued her involvement with the endowment ever since.
+At IU, she served as the Education Chair for the Hospital Relations committee of Indiana University Dance Marathon in 2022, and the Riley Connect Chair for her 2023 term.
+Jess has many ideas of where she would like to work, ranging from working with individuals struggling with addiction, those experiencing homelessness, and criminal justice social work.
+At the end of the day though, her ultimate goal is to continue her work in the Nonprofit world and work with Pediatric Oncology patients.

 Khloe Young